dlang/DIPs/DIPs/DIP1xxx-ajie.md

-- The compiler could try to detect if a `foreach` loop by value can be silently rewritten with reference semantics without effect to program output, and allow non-copyable range elements if this is the case.This was originally suggested by this DIP, but it was found that it cannot be practically implemented without restricting otherwise valid code in the `foreach` body.
+- The compiler could try to detect if a `foreach` loop by value can be silently rewritten with reference semantics without effect to program output, and allow non-copyable range elements if this is the case.
+This was originally suggested by this DIP, but it was found that this approach cannot be practically implemented without restricting otherwise valid code in the `foreach` body.

 ## Copyright & License